aidanlokeeffe/aidanlokeeffe/README.md

   3) Dynamical systems, optimization, and numerical analysis, and
   4) Independent learning, research, and presentation skills.

-Since graduating, I have had ecclectic experiences in data science life in general:
+Since graduating, I've had ecclectic experiences in school, work, and life which have finally paid of in the form of a salaried data analyst position:
   1) Summer 2021: Completing an NSF funded research internship in network science,
   2) Fall 2021: Joining up with an AI consulting startup,
   3) Spring 2022: Bereavement and gearing up to return to school,